Scuba diving therapy: Disorders

 The use of diving in therapy, specifically scuba diving, is applied to a wide range of disorders.
 The therapeutic effects range from psychological to physiological.
 In Norway, for example, it is applied to people who have lost their vision, suffer from multiple sclerosis or amputees.
 The aim is to increase their sensory awareness and promote the strengthening of confidence.
+Scuba diving creates a weightless sensation for divers when they are underwater, which has been known to relieve joint pain.
+Scuba diving is used for pain relief by many veterans, which also increases relaxation.

 Military veterans may undergo therapeutic diving, when they suffer from physiological or psychological impairments, such as traumatic brain injuries or Post Traumatic Stress Disorder (PTSD).
 Scuba diving has the potential to benefit veterans with PTSD, as they respond less to conventional treatments than the non-military populations.

 Diving therapy is advantageous for milder types of anxiety and chronic stress disorders, by increasing mindfulness and a sense of relaxation.
 Scuba interventions have been organized for people with neurological and neurodevelopmental disorders, such as autism spectrum disorder.
+Benefits include increased sense of competency, achievement, social support, and equality with other divers, with and without disabilities.
+Additionally, findings suggest scuba diving therapy can improve visual attention and efficiency with instructions for those with intellectual disabilities.

-Therapeutic scuba programmes are delivered by local or international organisations which have an interest in supporting the physical and psychiatric rehabilitation and recovery of people with physical or mental health conditions.
+Therapeutic scuba programmes are delivered by local or international organizations which have an interest in supporting the physical and psychiatric rehabilitation and recovery of people with physical or mental health conditions.

-Diving therapy is applied in different countries, ranging from Malaysia to the Bahamas, and the UK.
+Diving therapy is applied in different countries, ranging from Malaysia to the Bahamas, and Europ and UK.